orizens/orizens.com/src/pages/blog/2016-11-25-simple-action-creators-for-ngrxstore-in-angular-2.md

   - ngrx
   - typescript
 ---
-In the development of [Echoes Player](http://orizens.github.io/echoes-ng2) ([ng2 version](http://github.com/orizens/echoes-ng2)),  I&#8217;m using [ngrx/store](http://orizens.com/wp/topics/angular-2-ngrxstore-ngrxeffects-intro-to-functional-approach-for-a-chain-of-actions/) for state management and [ngrx/effects for logics](http://orizens.com/wp/topics/angular-2-ngrxstore-ngrxeffects-intro-to-functional-approach-for-a-chain-of-actions/) with [side effects](http://orizens.com/wp/topics/angular-2-from-services-to-reactive-effects-with-ngrxeffects/).
-I&#8217;m always looking for better and simpler ways to write code &#8211; just experimenting with how code can be written differently.
+In the development of [Echoes Player](http://orizens.github.io/echoes-ng2) ([ng2 version](http://github.com/orizens/echoes-ng2)),  I'm using [ngrx/store](http://orizens.com/wp/topics/angular-2-ngrxstore-ngrxeffects-intro-to-functional-approach-for-a-chain-of-actions/) for state management and [ngrx/effects for logics](http://orizens.com/wp/topics/angular-2-ngrxstore-ngrxeffects-intro-to-functional-approach-for-a-chain-of-actions/) with [side effects](http://orizens.com/wp/topics/angular-2-from-services-to-reactive-effects-with-ngrxeffects/).
+I'm always looking for better and simpler ways to write code - just experimenting with how code can be written differently.
 In this post I like to share a nice way for defining action creator functions which support typed arguments.

 ## Before: Creating Action Creators

 [**UPDATE 26/12/2016**]: you can now use ActionCreatorFactory via npm at <https://github.com/orizens/ngrx-action-creator-factory>

 Up until now, I was using a [simple and repetitive format](http://orizens.com/wp/topics/adding-redux-with-ngrxstore-to-angular-2-part-1/) for defining action creators.
-This is the &#8220;YoutubeVideosActions&#8221; which includes the available actions for managing the state of the videos store in Echoes Player.
+This is the &#8220;YoutubeVideosActions" which includes the available actions for managing the state of the videos store in Echoes Player.

-Action creators encapsulates the creation of an &#8220;**Action**&#8221; object &#8211; it makes it safer and easier to create actions by calling the function &#8220;**addVideos(newVideos)**&#8220;, which takes a videos array as the payload of this action.
-Another action creator is the &#8220;**removeVideo()**&#8221; function, which in this case, takes no argument and just delivers an Action object with a &#8220;**type**&#8221; property only.
+Action creators encapsulates the creation of an &#8220;**Action**" object - it makes it safer and easier to create actions by calling the function &#8220;**addVideos(newVideos)**&#8220;, which takes a videos array as the payload of this action.
+Another action creator is the &#8220;**removeVideo()**" function, which in this case, takes no argument and just delivers an Action object with a &#8220;**type**" property only.

 <pre class="lang:js decode:true ">import { Injectable } from '@angular/core';
 import { Action } from '@ngrx/store';